- Consult your audience about their information needs.

 Consider the reading level of your audience.
 Write for a Year 8 reading level or lower.
 Many guidelines recommend aiming for Year 6 reading level.

 Use a readability calculator to test the reading level of your document.
 There are many readability calculators to choose from.
 Readability formulas are based on the average words to a sentence and the average syllables per word.
 They tend to positively rate short sentences made up of short words.
 Readability tests do not check if your writing is understandable, interesting, or educational.

 - There is more information about readability calculators and how they work in the Tasmanian Government’s Health Literacy Workplace Toolkit here.

-- The Hemmingway app is a free online readability calculator that also suggests how you can simplify your document.
+- The Hemingway app is a free online readability calculator that also suggests how you can simplify your document.

 Consider whether your information is accessible to people with specific information requirements.
 For example: